crosscompute/crosscompute-policies/privacy.md

 Thanks for entrusting CrossCompute with your source code, your projects, and your personal information.

-# What information CrossCompute collects and why
+# What Information CrossCompute Collects and Why

-## Information from website browsers
+## Information from Website Browsers

 If you're just browsing the website, we collect the same basic information that most websites collect.
 We use common internet technologies, such as cookies and web server logs.
 This is stuff we collect from everybody, whether they have an account or not.